 As you probably know, there are thousands of CNC machines available in the market today and the prices of these vary between extremes.

 The most expensive CNC Machines such as 5-axis robotic CNCs used to manufacture high-end military equipment, like the ones at aerospace/defense manufacturing companies can cost upwards of a million dollars.

 On the other end of the spectrum, today you can get an entry-level hobbyist CNC 3018 for a price as low as $150.

-The quality, speed, and versatility of the machine (what it can cut) is what roughly determines what it's worth.
+The quality, speed, and versatility of the machine (what it can cut) are what roughly determines what it's worth.

-As a quick guide, this table can help you get a rough idea of how much is a CNC machine worth:
+As a quick guide, this table can help you get a rough idea of CNC Machine prices.